ethersphere/swarm-guide/contents/usage/act.rst

 .. code-block:: bash

-	swarm --bzzaccount <your account> access new pk --grant-key <your public key> <reference hash>
+	$ swarm --bzzaccount <your account> access new pk --grant-key <your public key> <reference hash>
 	> <reference of access controlled manifest>

 The returned hash ``4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b`` is the hash of the access controlled manifest.

 The only way to fetch the access controlled content in this case would be to request the hash through one of the nodes that were granted access and/or posses the granted private key (and that the requesting node has been started with the appropriate ``bzzaccount`` that is associated with the relevant key) - either the local node that was used to upload the content or the node which was granted access through its public key.

-**Protecting content with Elliptic curve keys (multiple grantees):**
+**Protecting content with Elliptic curve keys and passwords (multiple grantees):**

 The ``act`` strategy also requires a ``bzzaccount`` to encrypt with.
 The most comfortable option in this case would be the same ``bzzaccount`` you normally start your Swarm node with - this will allow you to access your content seamlessly through that node at any given point in time

-.. note:: the ``act`` strategy expects a grantee public-key list to be communicated to the CLI.
-This is done using the ``--grant-keys`` flag.
+.. note:: the ``act`` strategy expects a grantee public-key list and/or a list of permitted passwords to be communicated to the CLI.
+This is done using the ``--grant-keys`` flag and/or the ``--password`` flag.
 Grantee public keys are expected to be in an *secp256 compressed* form - 66 characters long string (e.g. ``02e6f8d5e28faaa899744972bb847b6eb805a160494690c9ee7197ae9f619181db``).
 Each grantee should appear in a separate line.
+Passwords are also expected to be line-separated.
 Comments and other characters are not allowed.

 .. code-block:: bash

-	$ swarm --bzzaccount 2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1 access new act --grant-keys /path/to/public-keys/file <REF>
+	swarm --bzzaccount 2f1cd699b0bf461dcfbf0098ad8f5587b038f0f1 access new act --grant-keys /path/to/public-keys/file --password /path/to/passwords/file  <reference hash>
 	4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b

 The returned hash ``4b964a75ab19db960c274058695ca4ae21b8e19f03ddf1be482ba3ad3c5b9f9b`` is the hash of the access controlled manifest.